tfiers/kul-machine-learning-project/README.md

 Now after a while, the app will start suggesting pages you might want to go to when you are on a page that you have already visited.

 If you want to pre-train the app with historical web usage data, call for example:
-`python urlStreamHandler.py log1.csv log2.csv log3.csv`.
+`python urlStreamHandler.py --csv log1.csv log2.csv`.

 ## File descriptions